 This dish is not only delicious, but it’s remarkably low in fat and calories.
 Don’t wait for a special occasion to serve it!

-- 1/2 head cabbage, finely chopped or shredded (I used red cabbage this time)
+- 1/2 head red or green cabbage finely chopped or shredded

 - 4 cups vegetable broth

 - 1 teaspoon dry mustard

 - 1 tablespoon red wine vinegar

 - salt and freshly ground pepper to taste

 - 6-8 ounces vegetarian “beef” or seitan

 - 1 tablespoon red wine or cooking sherry really adds great flavor

 - Sauté the onion in a large, non-stick pot until it starts to brown.
 Add the remaining vegetables, the broth, and the seasonings.
 Cover and cook over medium heat for 15 minutes.
 Add the “beef,” cover, and cook for 15 more minutes, until vegetables are soft.